Akurosia/Loadstone_Parser/Readme.md

 #What's Missing

 Quite a bit.
 The largest piece of missing functionality is the ability to log-in.
 Once that's done the next focus is character information.
-Things like character id, Free Company id, and retainer ids.
-Those currently have to be manually input by the user.
 Then we can focus on usability improvements, like making the data sortable in the browser.

 One major feature that is missing is seeing a character's own inventory.
 The Loadstone doesn't appear to provide that information, so there is nothing we can do.